tpaschalis/tpaschalis.github.io/_posts/2021-03-13-relnote-yes.markdown

 I set to find out, after a [Emmanuel](https://twitter.com/odeke_et) (a great person, and one of the best ambassadors the Go community could wish for), added a mysterious comment on one of my [latest CLs](https://go-review.googlesource.com/c/go/+/284136) that read `RELNOTE=yes`.

-The [`build`](https://github.com/golang/build) repo, which holds Go's continuous build and release infrastructure contains the [`relnote` tool](https://github.com/golang/build/blob/master/cmd/relnote/relnote.go) which gathers and summarizes Gerrit changes (CLs) which are marked with RELNOTE annotations.
-The earliest reference of this idea I could find is [this CL](https://go-review.googlesource.com/c/build/+/30697) from Brad Fitzpatrick, back in Oct 2016.
+The [`build`](https://github.com/golang/build) repo holds Go's continuous build and release infrastructure; and also contains the [`relnote` tool](https://github.com/golang/build/blob/master/cmd/relnote/relnote.go) that gathers and summarizes Gerrit changes (CLs) which are marked with RELNOTE annotations.
+The earliest reference of this idea I could find is [this CL](https://go-review.googlesource.com/c/build/+/30697) from Brad Fitzpatrick, back in October 2016.

 So, any time a commit is merged (or close to merging) where someone thinks it may be useful to include in the release notes, they can leave a `RELNOTE=yes` or `RELNOTES=yes` comment.
 All these CLs are then gathered to be reviewed by the release author.
-Here's the actual query on the Gerrit API :
+Here's the actual Gerrit API query:
 ```
 query := fmt.Sprintf(`status:merged branch:master since:%s (comment:"RELNOTE" OR comment:"RELNOTES")`
 ```

+Of course, this is not a tool that will automatically generate something you can publish, but it's a pretty good alternative to sieving a couple thousands of commits manually.

-I love the simplicity of it; I feel that it embodies the Go's spirit.
-I feel that if my team at work tried to come up with a solution, we'd come up with something much more complex, fragile and unmaintainable than this.
-The tool doesn't even support time ranges as input; since Go releases are once every six months, here's how it decides which commits to include
+I love the simplicity; I feel that it embodies the Go way of doing things.
+I feel that if my team at work tried to find a solution, we'd come up with something much more complex, fragile and unmaintainable than this.
+The tool doesn't even support time ranges as input; since Go releases are roughly once every six months, here's how it decides which commits to include

 ```go
 // Releases are every 6 months.
 Walk forward by 6 month increments to next release.